 Hey, hey, Couch Club!
 Did you miss me?
 It’s been a little while since I was last here to talk some DCTV!
-I’m not sure how many of you are DC Universe subscribers, but I’ve been absolutely loving Swamp Thing.
-It’s been blowing my mind since it debuted earlier this year and as we head towards the end of the season, I can’t help but be struck by how many rich, complex women it has introduced to our screens.
+I don't know about you, but I’ve been absolutely loving Swamp Thing.
+It’s been blowing my mind since it debuted on The CW this year and as we head towards the end of the season, I can’t help but be struck by how many rich, complex women it has introduced to our screens.

 Sure, Swamp Thing’s practical effects are astonishing.
 Yes, Andy Bean and Derek Mears do a brilliant job of bringing the duality of Alec Holland and Swamp Thing to life.
 But how often do we really see a comic book genre show that features multiple major female characters each of whom have their own complex interior lives that don't revolve completely around men?

 From the outset, the writers behind Swamp Thing have centered the story around the show’s women.
 This is different than in the comics, where Alec Holland is the main protagonist of the story (which, to cut Len Wein, Alan Moore and the other Swamp Thing comic writers some slack, makes sense seeing as he is the titular plant elemental and all).
-In DC Universe’s Swamp Thing, our entry point to Marais, Louisiana is CDC scientist Abby Arcane (Crystal Reed).
-It’s a choice that works for the show’s narrative, but it also works as a statement of intent letting audiences know that this is a series that values its female protagonists just as much as everyone else…perhaps even a little more.
+In the Swamp Thing TV series, our entry point to Marais, Louisiana is CDC scientist Abby Arcane (Crystal Reed).
+It’s a choice that works for the show’s narrative, but it also works as a statement of intent, letting audiences know that this is a series that values its female protagonists just as much as everyone else…perhaps even a little more.